dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

 (databases) where developers place source code and related files for a project.
 Files in the database can be accessed by several developers simultaneously by copying them from the database to their local machine.
-A developer can “check out” one or more files from the database in order to make changes and, when finished, “check in” the updated files for use by other developers.
+A developer can "check out" one or more files from the database in order to make changes and, when finished, "check in" the updated files for use by other developers.
 The database maintains a history of the changes made to each file, making it possible to retrieve older versions if necessary.
 It also provides mechanisms to resolve conflicts when two or